 Awareness of Rhyme

 Do you have a favorite nursery rhyme?
-Reciting nursery rhymes together is great for identify rhyming words.
+Reciting nursery rhymes together is great for identifying rhyming words.

 There are also some wonderful picture books available that have rhyming words for children to identify.
 Just remember that they don’t need to identify the words in print, they simply need to hear them orally.